sudo-su-ayan-ali/websec_writeups/README.md

 ---

+## 📂 Repository Structure

+Here’s an overview of the main files and folders included in the repository:

 ### 📁 [PortSwigger Academy Lab Challenges](./PortSwigger%20Academy%20Lab%20Challenges)
 Writeups and solutions to labs from [PortSwigger Web Security Academy](https://portswigger.net/web-security), categorized by vulnerability type and difficulty level.